sumitkumarchaurasia/Ecommerce-Sales-Dashboard-by-using-Power-bi/README.md

 **Used different types of customized  visualization (bar chart, pie chart , donut chart , clustered bar chart , scatter chart , line chart , arrea chart and sclicers etc.

+Project insights

+Highest profit in the month of november , january and febuary

+ loss in  the month of may and july

+ Most of the selling states are maharashtra , madhya pradesh and uttar pradesh

+ around 44% people order cash on delivery

+ most of the selling product is clothing , electronics and furniture

+ High profitable products are printer , book,cases and saree.

+ our top customer name is harivansh , madhav , madan mohan

 We welcome contributions to improve this dashboard!
 Here are some ways you can contribute: